Why Do We Often Need Less Thyroid Medication in Warmer Months?

 It’s all to do with our thyroid gland (as you probably guessed!), thyroid hormones, and how our metabolism works.
 With this sudden warm weather here in the UK, I felt it appropriate to explore why we may need less thyroid meds at this time of year.

 The main purpose of thyroid hormones, produced by the thyroid gland (or input via thyroid medication), is to ensure that the metabolism is running properly.
 People with an underactive thyroid or hypothyroidism (and often not properly medicated for it) will have symptoms associated with a slow metabolism, such as feeling cold a lot of the time.

 We need the correct amount of thyroid hormones in our bodies to burn calories in order to create heat and fuel, which is important, in particular for your body temperature and energy levels.

 In the winter, we have a greater need for thyroid hormones, in order to create extra heat and fuel, to keep us warm and energised in the harsher months.
 When it’s the colder time of year, we have a greater need for these hormones to produce the extra heat and energy that we need to feel well.

-In the warmer months, due to the body not needing to work as hard to keep us warm, we don’t need as much thyroid hormone, and it is for this reason, that some thyroid patients lower their thyroid medication slightly in the summer or when they go on holiday to a warmer country.
+In the warmer months, due to the body not needing to work as hard to keep us warm, we don’t need as much thyroid hormone, and it is for this reason, that some thyroid patients lower their thyroid medication slightly in the summer or when they go on holiday to a warmer country, with the guidance of a doctor of course.
+I definitely do not suggest you do this on your own.

 It’s because of this that patients also often experience less hypothyroid symptoms in warmer climates.